John D. Lavelle: Investigation

 The unraveling of the false intelligence reports began with 23-year-old Sergeant Lonnie D. Franks of Cedar Rapids, Iowa. who was an intelligence specialist for Gabriel's wing at Udorn.
 Two days after the strike on the MiG runway, on January 25, 1972, Franks debriefed an F-4 pilot and navigator who had flown a reconnaissance mission.
 They said they had not received any ground fire or hostile reaction, but had been instructed nevertheless to report hostile reaction.
 Franks checked with his supervisor, Technical Sergeant John Voichita, who told him to fabricate the necessary details.
 According to Franks, he was told to "make it look real", and "just make up some sort of hostile reaction."
-Franks then asked the intelligence officer in charge, Capt.
-Douglas Murray, who confirmed the instructions and said the orders came from the wing director of intelligence.
+Franks then asked the intelligence officer in charge, Captain Douglas Murray, who confirmed the instructions and said the orders came from the wing director of intelligence.
 Franks created an intelligence report that said 10 to 15 rounds of 23mm anti-aircraft artillery had been fired at the reconnaissance crew.
 Other such instances followed.

-Franks wrote to his Senator, Harold Hughes, a Democrat who was a member of the Senate Armed Services Committee.
+Franks wrote to his Senator, Harold Hughes of Iowa, a Democrat who was a member of the Senate Armed Services Committee.
 Franks told the Senator that "we have been reporting that our planes have received hostile reactions such as AAA and SAM firings, whether they have or not.
 We have also been falsifying targets struck and bomb damage assessments."
-Hughes had a copy of the letter hand-carried to Air Force Chief of Staff General John D. Ryan on March 8.
+Hughes had a copy of the letter hand-carried to Air Force Chief of Staff General Ryan on March 8.
 Franks' identity was initially concealed by Congress but was eventually leaked to the New York Times.